 Why workflows win for the first five

-Neo’s smart actions are tuned across many tenants — every prompt improvement Neo ships to Ticket Triage benefits every customer running Ticket Triage.
+Neo’s smart actions are tuned across every MSP using Neo — every prompt improvement Neo ships to Ticket Triage benefits every MSP running Ticket Triage.
 They’re also:- Cheaper — a single deterministic call per ticket, not an LLM choosing between tools.

 - More predictable — same input, same output structure, every time.